2bdkid/debian-rpi3-arm64-guide/README.md

-We will use debootstrap to download the base Debian system and finish the package configuration inside a chroot. debootstrap will download just enough packages to let the system boot, but if you know which additional packages you will need then use the `--include` flag to add them here.
-For example, you may want to go ahead and install dbus.
+We will use debootstrap to download the base Debian system and finish the package configuration inside a chroot. debootstrap will download just enough packages to let the system boot, but if you know which additional packages you will need, then use the `--include` flag to add them here.
-You can also install packages from inside a chroot later.
+I would recommend starting with `--include=dbus,openssh-server,man-db,ntp` You can also install packages from inside a chroot later.

 ```